 As we move into the cooler months, we are all about comfort food over here.
 I love hearty soups and chili, and I especially love a good casserole on a cold night.

 One family favorite is turkey shepherd’s pie.
 (Or technically, cottage pie, I suppose, since it isn’t lamb).
-Meat, potatoes, sauce, cheese (dairy free!), peas – all together they make a wonderful and flavorful meal.
+Meat, potatoes, sauce, cheese (dairy free!), peas – all together they make a wonderfully hearty meal.
+This shepherd’s pie is made without cream of mushroom soup or cream of celery soup.
+Just a few natural ingredients make a flavorful sauce for this dish.

 We use turkey to lighten this recipe up a little bit.
 You could also use ground lamb or beef.
 Now that we are dairy free, I’ve made a few other adjustments as well.
 If you are not dairy free, here’s how I used to make Shepherd’s Pie – read my original recipe here.